tarungautam07/Netflix-Analysis-Dashboard-/README.md

 # # 🎬 Netflix Analysis Dashboard

-This project explores Netflix's content data using Tableau, focusing on insights about genres, countries, ratings, and release trends.
+This project explores Netflix's content data using Power BI, focusing on insights about genres, countries, ratings, and release trends.

 ## 🚀 Project Overview
 - Designed an interactive dashboard for analyzing Netflix shows and movies.